How PTSD Chat Rooms And Other Methods Can Help You Manage Your PTSD

 Need someone to talk to?

 PTSD is short for post-traumatic stress disorder.
 You may have heard of it in recent years, as many combat veterans have been diagnosed with it when they come back from active war zones.
-What you might not realize is that anyone can receive the diagnosis; it isn’t only something experienced by soldiers or those in war zones.
+What you might not realize is that anyone can receive a post-traumatic stress disorder diagnosis; it isn’t only something experienced by soldiers or those in war zones.
 It can occur anytime a person witnesses trauma, a life-threatening event, or other disturbing events.
-For example, PTSD can be diagnosed after witnessing or being involved in a car accident.
+For example, post-traumatic stress disorder (PTSD) can be diagnosed after witnessing or being involved in a car accident.
 It’s also important to note that not everyone experiences a traumatic event will also experience PTSD.

 What are some PTSD symptoms?